nmoisesp/apache-beam-etl-pipeline-colab-notebook-demo/readme.md

 ### Prerequisites to run this application:

-* Google Colab or Local python with Apache Beam dependencies
+* Google Colab or Local python environment with Apache Beam direct runner

 ### Keep in touch:
 Nicholas Moises: